§6108. Refundable tax credits

 Subchapter S of the Internal Revenue Code of 1954, as amended, as an S corporation shall

-be applied first against any Louisiana corporate income and corporation franchise taxes due
+be applied first against any Louisiana corporate income tax due by the S corporation, and the

 (4) The credit for taxes paid by or on behalf of a partnership shall be allocated to the